This post may contain affiliate links. Please read my disclosure for more info. All photos of me are taken by Chris of Aussie on the Road.

 Quick Note: Chris and I completed this hike in conjunction with the Mie Prefecture Tourism Ministry.
-Throughout our two weeks, we worked very closely with Toppan and Mie Prefecture to publicize the Kumano Kodo Iseji route, and help bring more international travelers to Mie.
+Throughout our two weeks, we worked very closely with Mie Prefecture to publicize the Kumano Kodo Iseji route, and help bring more international travelers to Mie.
 Both Chris and I received help planning the route, booking accommodation and activities, etc. but it’s our goal to make sure that you can do this route yourself without outside help or the ability to speak fluent Japanese.

 12 comments on “The Ultimate Guide to Kumano Kodo Iseji”

 Oh my Richelle, that hike looks amazing.
 I’ve been to Japan, but I didn’t go here.
 Missed out I must say.
 Perhaps when I’m there the next time!
 Thanks for sharing.

 Thanks so much!
 You should definitely explore Mie Prefecture if you head back to Japan.
 The Kumano Kodo is amazing, but there are also a ton of other things you can do!
 Day hikes, paddle boarding, scuba diving, kayaking, hiking along caves, beautiful empty shrines – and you can get there easily from Nagoya and Osaka!

 Hi !
 I enjoyed reading your guide.
 Can I get the guide with places to stay that are not too expensive ?
 What are the average distances between towns that you can rest in?
 Can you have service for your packs !